| On

 do you know those gentlemen who are sitting with Mr. Hrabal

 around the table?"
+Without

 hesitating, the waiter replied, "There's Mr. Vodička,